How are banks funding animal exploitation?

 Banks are also inadvertently shaping the world for animals through their approaches to the climate and nature.
 Since the Paris Agreement, the world’s 60 largest banks have provided USD $4.6 trillion in financing to the fossil fuel industry.
 As WWF says, climate change “has the potential to result in catastrophic species loss”, meaning that millions of animals could die.

 Banks have also been linked to the destruction of specific habitats, such as the Amazon rainforest and the Congo basin.

 Unfortunately, many UK banks have a notoriously poor track record when it comes to ethics.
 Many financial decisions are made without much (if any) consideration of social, animal or environmental criteria.
 Given the scale of animal exploitation around the world, this means lots of banks are likely to be funding the companies involved.

-In our current accounts guide, over 60% of banks lost a half or whole mark in Animal Rights, Factory Farming and Animal Testing.
+In our ethical bank accounts guide, over 60% of banks lost a half or whole mark in Animal Rights, Factory Farming and Animal Testing.

 Likewise, a 2021 report by Shifting Values found,

 “Almost half of the banks and investors evaluated have no policy to prevent the worst forms of animal cruelty when deciding on their loans and funding.
 Only one in ten banks obtained more than half of the total achievable score.”